Potter Stewart: Fourth Amendment

-Before 1967, Fourth Amendment protections were mostly limited to notions of property: possessory geographical locations such as apartments, or physical objects.
+Before 1967, Fourth Amendment protections were mostly limited to notions of property: possessory geographical locations such as apartments or physical objects.

 Stewart's opinion in Katz v.
 United States established that the Fourth Amendment "protects people, not places."
-Stewart wrote that the government's installation of a recording device in a public phone booth violated the reasonable expectation of privacy; the government was committing "seizure" of callers' words.
-Katz therefore extended the reach of the Fourth Amendment beyond just physical intrusions; it would also protect against the seizure of incorporeal words.
-In addition, the reach of the Amendment was no longer defined solely by property limits, now going as far as a person's reasonable privacy expectation.
+Stewart wrote that the government's installation of a recording device in a public phone booth violated the reasonable expectation of privacy since the government was committing the "seizure" of callers' words.
+Katz therefore extended the reach of the Fourth Amendment beyond just physical intrusions and would also protect against the seizure of incorporeal words.
+In addition, the reach of the Amendment was no longer defined solely by property limits but now went as far as a person's reasonable privacy expectation.
 The Katz case made government wiretapping by both state and federal authorities subject to the Fourth Amendment's warrant requirements.

 In Chimel v.
 California (1969), Stewart wrote an opinion stating that arresting a suspect in his house does not give the police the right to perform a warrantless search of the entire house, only the area surrounding the arrestee.

 In Almeida-Sanchez v.
-United States (1973), Stewart wrote that roving patrols of the United States Border Patrol must have some justifiable reason before stopping a car; it could not stop and search automobiles without probable cause merely because a stop was made within 100 nmi from the international border.
+United States (1973), Stewart wrote that roving patrols of the United States Border Patrol must have some justifiable reason before stopping a car.
+They could not stop and search automobiles without probable cause merely because a stop was made within 100 nmi from the international border.

 In Whalen v.
-Roe (1977), Stewart, in his concurrence, objected to any broad establishment of a right to privacy; he said prior Court decisions did not "recognize a general interest in freedom from disclosure of private information".
+Roe (1977), Stewart, in his concurrence, objected to any broad establishment of a right to privacy.
+He said that prior Court decisions did not "recognize a general interest in freedom from disclosure of private information."

-Access to the courts
+Access to courts

 Justice Stewart was a leader in trying to maintain access to federal courts in civil rights cases.
 Stewart was one of the strongest dissenters in the trend of denying litigants access to the federal courts.

 Stewart wrote the Court's opinions in Sierra Club v.
 Morton (1972) and United States v.
 SCRAP (1973), broadly laying out the requirements of standing in federal actions.

 Civil rights

 In Jones v.
 Alfred H. Mayer Co.
-(1968), Stewart extended the 1866 Civil Rights Act to outlaw private refusals to buy, sell, or lease real or personal property for racially discriminatory reasons.
+(1968), Stewart extended the 1866 Civil Rights Act to outlaw private refusals to buy, sell, or lease real or personal property for racially-discriminatory reasons.
 In 1976, Stewart extended the Act again in Runyon v.
-McCrary—private schools open to all white students could no longer exclude black children, and all other offers to contract made to the general public were also made subject to the 1866 Act.
+McCrary, which states that private schools open to all white students could no longer exclude black children, and all other offers to contract made to the general public were also made subject to the 1866 Act.

 In Shuttlesworth v.
 City of Birmingham (1965), Stewart held for the Court that police could not use an anti-loitering law to keep civil rights workers from standing or demonstrating on a sidewalk.